xRahul/xRahul.github.io/_posts/2017-03-17-get-a-notification-when-ram-is-using-compressions-or-swaps-on-macosx.markdown

 ---
 title: Get a notification when RAM is using compressions or swaps on MacOSX
-description: A scheduled applescript to notify when RAM on mac is using compression or swaps.
-This is useful to find out when your mac gets less responsive so you can take appropriate measures, or when you have SSD installed as swaps reduces it's life.
+description: A scheduled AppleScript to notify when RAM on mac is using compression or swaps.
+This is useful to find out when your mac gets less responsive so you can take appropriate measures, or when you have SSD installed as swaps reduce its life.
 tags: [macosx, hack]
 ---

 {:.reveal}
-When you have not shutdown your mac for a long time and are using a lot of different stuff like having multiple tabs opened in browser, your RAM tends to get filled.
+When you have not shut down your mac for a long time and are using a lot of different stuff like having multiple tabs opened in the browser, your RAM tends to get filled.

 {:.reveal}
 After some time, it'll start to use `compressions` to store old data in RAM to make way for fresh data.
 And after that, it'll start to use `swaps` on your hard disk.